This post is also available in: Deutsch (German) 日本語 (Japanese)

-Although Poka Yoke is a lean manufacturing tool coined by Shigeo Shingo in the 1960s, it is also present in our everyday lives.
+Although Poka Yoke is a lean manufacturing tool coined by Shigeo Shingo in the 1960s, it is also present in our everyday lives, and it remains a cornerstone of mistake proofing in manufacturing today.

-To help you understand this concept, here are twenty examples of error-proofing in our daily life.
-Preventing us from making spelling errors or sustaining injuries.
+To help you understand this concept, here are twenty examples of error-proofing in our daily life, poka-yoke examples in manufacturing and beyond, preventing us from making spelling errors or sustaining injuries.

 Many sinks have a hole on the top, right below the pipe.
 This hole is a protective mechanism, preventing water from overflowing if the drain blocks or if you don’t close the tap.